PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/Chapter5_ExceptionHandling.md

 ```

+So if you want or need to throw an exception because may be you want the upper layer catch block to handle it.
+You simple throw a new instance of an exception.
+This could be any kind of exception.
+It could be a system exception, it could be a self created exception.
+Just keep in mind that there is some catch block which will handle it.

 1. Closest matching catch statement is checked
 2. You should check the catch as early as possible otherwise the stack trace will be huge.
 3. Custom exceptions for special cases and more precise